-Notable reported cases include VTB Capital plc v Nutritek International Corp UKSC 5, Deutsche Bank AG v Comune di Savona EWHC 1013 (Comm), Dexia Crediop Spa v Comune di Prato EWCA Civ 428, and Secure Capital SA v Credit Suisse AG EWCA Civ 1486.
-Christopher is also a contributor to Paget's Law of Banking (14th edn, ed.
+Notable reported cases in which Christopher has been instructed include VTB Capital plc v Nutritek International Corp UKSC 5, Deutsche Bank AG v Comune di Savona EWHC 1013 (Comm), Dexia Crediop Spa v Comune di Prato EWCA Civ 428, and Secure Capital SA v Credit Suisse AG EWCA Civ 1486.
+Christopher is a contributor to Paget's Law of Banking (14th edn, ed.
 Ali Malek QC and John Odgers QC).

 Banking and finance disputes form a core part of Christopher’s practice.
 He is regularly instructed for banking work, both individually and as a junior.
 His banking and financial services practice encompasses a broad range of banking disputes, including both retail and investment banking.
 Christopher has considerable experience of disputes relating to derivatives, guarantees, bank lending, and also of the jurisdictional and conflicts aspects of banking disputes.
 Christopher is a contributor to Paget's Law of Banking (14th edn, ed.
 Ali Malek QC and John Odgers QC).